SimonAlling/userscripter/README.md

 ### Install the userscript

 Userscripts are usually installed through a browser extension, for example **Violentmonkey** ([Firefox][violentmonkey-firefox], [Chrome][violentmonkey-chrome]).
-Please refer to the documentation for your browser/extension:
+Please refer to the documentation for the one you use:

 * [_Install a local script - Violentmonkey_](https://violentmonkey.github.io/posts/how-to-edit-scripts-with-your-favorite-editor/#install-a-local-script)
 * [_Greasemonkey Manual:Installing Scripts_](https://wiki.greasespot.net/Greasemonkey_Manual:Installing_Scripts)